Unwrap the Present: How to Use This Essential Italian Tense

 Ti spiego il mio piano. — I’m clarifying my plan for you.

-Some Italians prefer to generally use the present continuous in most such here-and-now situations like those above.
-To some, doing so seems more colloquial.
-But it’s perfectly correct to use the standard present tense.
+Some Italians prefer to generally use the present continuous in most here-and-now situations, but it’s still perfectly correct to use the standard present tense.

 To Discuss Regular Events